Automated Crystallization Platforms for Accelerated Process Development

 活动概述

-• Challenges and innovation in achieving first in class milling and seeding automation set up
+• Challenges and innovation in achieving first-in-class milling and seeding automation set up

 • Particle engineering case study at the drug substance and drug product interface